Methods with Local Steps and Random Reshuffling for Generally Smooth Non-Convex Federated Optimization: Additional experimental details for main part

 \section{Additional experimental details for main part}

 In this section, we provide additional experimental details: parameters search grids and some technical details that did not fit in the main text.
 For all the plots we provide in the legend all the best parameters found by the grid search.
 The parameter grids are provided as table for every method.
-All the code can be seen at \url{https://anonymous.4open.science/r/local_steps_rr-BA8E/}.
+The code is available at \url{https://github.com/postrou/local_steps_rr}.

 It can be seen from pseudocode of Algorithms \ref{alg:local-gd-jumping}, \ref{alg:random-reshuffling}, \ref{alg:pp-jumping}, that global stepsize depends on the full gradient.
 However, our numerical tests showed that use of gradient approximations $g_p$ for Algorithm \ref{alg:local-gd-jumping} and $g_t$ for Algorithms \ref{alg:random-reshuffling}, \ref{alg:pp-jumping} gives better numerical results while being less computationally expensive.
 Thus, in our practical experiments we decided to use this approximation in calculation of global stepsize.
-We want to point out, that the theoretical analysis for this ``practical'' version of the algorithm can be done be considering very small inner stepsizes.
+We want to point out, that the theoretical analysis for this ``practical'' version of the algorithm can be done considering very small inner stepsizes.
 Although, we decided not to include it in the current version to keep the presentation more concise and avoid additional complexities.